ibraev/WebDevSep/TUTORIAL-GITHUB/readme.txt

 3) how to update a repository?

+* git add .
+* git commit -m "updated"
+* git push -u origin main

-4) how to creat a repository?
+4) how to delete a repository?

+in repository page go to settings end of the page click delete  repository bottom